TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/16 - Nehemiah/Nehemiah 7/Nehemiah 7.38.md

 ---

-The children of Senaah, three thousand nine hundred and thirty.
+The children of Senaah, three thousand nine hundred thirty.